On the cluster admission problem for cloud computing: Preliminaries

-New deployment requests arrive over time and are accepted or rejected according to an \emph{admission policy} based on the current state of the cluster and the arriving deployment.
-The policy has to make sure that the cluster is not forced to reject a higher percentage of scale out requests than is specified by the internal \emph{service level agreement} (SLA) $\tau$.
-If a scale out request cannot be accepted because the cluster is already at capacity, one failure for the purpose of meeting the SLA is logged.
-An optimal policy therefore maximizes the {\em utilization} of the cluster, i.e., the average number of active cores, while making sure the SLA is observed in expectation (i.e., over time).
+New deployment requests arrive over time and are accepted or rejected according to an \emph{admission policy}.\footnote{A rejected deployment is only rejected from this cluster, not from the cloud computing center as a whole.
+While outside of our model, in practice it then simply gets sent to the next cluster.} The policy must limit the admission of new deployments to ensure that the cluster is not forced to reject a higher percentage of scale out requests than is specified by an internal \emph{service level agreement} (SLA) $\tau$.\footnote{This is a cluster-level SLA and not a deployment-level SLA, as in practice, the probability of tail-events such as scale out failures cannot feasibly be evaluated for a single deployment.} If a scale out request cannot be accepted because the cluster is already at capacity, one failure for the purpose of meeting the SLA is logged.
+An optimal policy therefore maximizes the {\em utilization} of the cluster, i.e., the average number of active cores, while making sure the SLA is observed in expectation.